Trust Litigation Attorney Fees

 What is Trust Litigation?

-Trust litigation refers to legal disputes involving trusts or related matters, such as disagreements between beneficiaries and trustees, breaches of fiduciary duty, or challenges to the trust’s validity.
+Trust litigation involves legal disputes related to trusts, including conflicts between beneficiaries and trustees, breaches of fiduciary duty, and challenges to the trust’s legality.

 Types of Trust Litigation Cases